What is a Laboratory Water Bath?

 Capacity of the thermostatic water bath is also important, as choosing the right size for your Water Bath depends on the volume and size of samples you are working with.
 Serological water baths typically range from 1.5 to 43 litres, and it is best to compare internal tank dimensions when deciding.

 Further considerations relate to potential concern regarding contaminants, which may require a water bath cover that can eliminate problems with condensation and main temperature if the lab is operating the water bath above 60°C. In addition, safety features may be necessary such as an alarm indicators or secondary thermostat that automatically disconnects the power if the temperature gets too high or the liquid level drops too low.

 At Froilabo, we produce a laboratory water bath that has been specifically designed for serology.
 Ideal for modern laboratories, our serological bath is available in 2 volumes; 3 and 6 litres, and consists of a transparent plexiglass and a control interface via a button.
 This makes it very easy to use and set the ambient temperature between + 7°C to + 60°C, with it pre-set in the factory at 37°C and 56°C.

 Further features of our thermostatic water bath include a rack for up to 60 test tubes measuring 14mm in diameter, a roof-top cover, a bent thermometer, and a security feature protecting the environment if there is not enough water.

 Get in Touch

-If you would like to find out more about Froilabo’s Laboratory Water Bath, including our Thermostatic Water Bath Price, please make sure to contact a member of our team today.
+If you would like to find out more about Froilabo’s Laboratory Water Bath, please make sure to contact a member of our team today.
 We look forward to being of assistance.

 Alternatively, to stay in the loop regarding future updates from Froilabo, why not follow us on social media and subscribe to our newsletter?